Spectrum

 • verbose (int (default : 3)) – Print to screen.
 0: None, 1: Error, 2: Warning, 3: Info, 4: Debug, 5: Trace.

-Peak table with drift and retention times, the correspondig x and y indices, birth and death levels and scores.
+Peak table with drift and retention times, the correspondig x and y indices, the maximum intensity of the peak, birth and death levels and scores.

 pandas.DataFrame